Solving Tips

 2025-01-24 · 10 min read

-Swordfish is an advanced extension of the X-Wing technique, representing a more complex and powerful method in advanced Sudoku solving.
-Named after the swordfish's shape, this technique involves three rows and three columns, forming a larger pattern than X-Wing.
-The core principle is: when a candidate appears in at most three columns across three rows, with exactly three columns total, you can eliminate that candidate from other cells in those three columns.
+Swordfish is an extended version of X-Wing, and is a more complex and powerful advanced Sudoku technique.
+Its name comes from the shape of a swordfish, as this technique involves three rows and three columns, forming a larger pattern than X-Wing.
+The core principle is: when a candidate appears in three rows, each appearing in no more than three columns, and these three columns are the same, that candidate can be eliminated from other cells in those three columns.

 Core Principle:

-If a number appears only in certain positions within columns X, Y, and Z across rows A, B, and C (each row having this candidate in at most two or three of these columns), then this number in these three rows must occupy certain positions in columns X, Y, and Z. Therefore, other cells in columns X, Y, and Z (not in these three rows) cannot contain this number.
+If a digit appears in rows A, B, and C only in certain positions within columns X, Y, and Z (each row appearing in at most two or three of these columns), then this digit must occupy certain positions within columns X, Y, and Z across these three rows.
+Therefore, other cells in columns X, Y, and Z (not in these three rows) cannot contain this digit.

 Before reading this article, we recommend mastering the X-Wing technique, as Swordfish is a direct extension of X-Wing.